alanmitchell/bmon-website/guide/sensors.md

 This section will show some typical wiring configurations for the sensors discussed above.
-There is a more [detailed table of wiring and configuration information for Elsys ELT sensors](appx-config-lorawan#elsys-sensor-table) in the Appendix- Configuring LoRaWAN Sensors.
+There is a more [detailed table of wiring and configuration information for Elsys ELT sensors](appx-sensor-applications#elsys-sensor-table) in the Appendix - Notes on Various Sensor Applications.

 Click below for more detail on each configuration.